 When a virtual IP address is selected, the corresponding interface will be selected automatically.
 This interface will be used as the source of the redirection rule and as the destination for rules that rewrite the source.

-Delete Dalataa tha aalaatad line Delete Deletes the selected line
+Delete Deletes the selected line.
+Deletes the selected line

 Move up Places the selected line before the line just above it.